-Control Objective 11: Controls provide reasonable assurance that personnel policies are implemented and include performance of background investigations, confidentiality agreements, communication of roles and responsibilities and annual performance appraisals.
+Control Objective 11: Controls provide reasonable assurance that personnel policies are implemented and include performance of background investigations and confidentiality agreements.

 Ref Controls Specified by PFC Tests of Controls Results of Tests 11.1 Employment with PFC is contingent on the successful completion of a background investigation.
-Inspected Personnel Files for a sample of existing full time employees and determined that background investigations were successfully completed.
+Inspected Personnel Files for all new full time employees and determined that background investigations were successfully completed.
+No exceptions noted.
+11.2 Employees are required to sign a confidentiality agreement when hired indicating they have read and understand their obligations with respect to handling confidential information.
+Inspected personnel files all new full time employees and determined that Confidentiality agreements were obtained when hired.
 No exceptions noted.